 ***Please note while some women do have painless births, total pain elimination cannot be guaranteed with hypnosis as each pregnancy and labour is unique.***

-Due to the high cost and limited availability of suitable office space I am providing Hypnosis for Childbirth classes entirely via Skype now.
-Classes by Skype are just as effective, less expensive and more accessible.
+Due to the high cost and limited availability of suitable office space I am providing Hypnosis for Childbirth classes entirely via ZOOM Video Conferencing now.
+Classes by ZOOM are just as effective, less expensive and more accessible.

 Enjoy your hypnosis classes anywhere in the world that you have an Internet connection and a webcam.
 No need to rush to get to an appointment, fight traffic, find parking, take dodgy public transit or worry about bad weather.
 Skype video calls are FREE anywhere in the